 AMCIL receives dividends from the companies it invests in as well as other income.
-AMCIL then distributes its income to shareholders via fully franked dividends which are paid once a year.
+AMCIL then distributes its income to shareholders via fully franked dividends which are paid twice a year.

-Shareholders can choose to reinvest these dividends via the DRP to grow their investment over time.
+Shareholders can choose to reinvest these dividends via the DRP or DSSP to grow their investment over time.